Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

-DNS propagation isn't a mysterious process -- it's simply DNS caches expiring at different times around the world.
+DNS propagation isn't a mysterious process -- it's mostly DNS caches expiring at different times around the world.
 By understanding TTL and planning changes in advance, you can minimize propagation delays.
-DNScale's anycast network and instant edge replication ensure that the authoritative side of propagation is as fast as possible.
+DNScale's anycast network and edge replication keep the authoritative side of propagation fast, while resolver caches still expire on their own timelines.

 Ready to manage your DNS with confidence?